walkwitzpeter/video_game_review/source/clarkegame_index/skyrim.rst

 numerous daedric gods, to small mysterious easter eggs in the open world, Skyrim is an adventurer's dream.

+There are many powers given to the player as well.
+They include:
+   * Shouts
+   * Race-based powers
+   * Legendary Weapons

 Another of the great aspects is the map itself.
 The playable area includes the entire country of Skyrim, and its island to the north, Solstheim, included in the DLC *Dragonborn*.
 This map encompasses several distinct areas, all